Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ##### Notes

-The minimum and maximum arm angles are also the arm angles assumed by the firmware when the homing switches are triggered.
+* The minimum and maximum arm angles are also the arm angles assumed by the firmware when the homing switches are triggered.
 The P, D, A and B parameters are mandatory.
 The C, X and Y parameters default to zero, and the segmentation parameters default to firmware-dependent values.
+* For more information on configuring a machine with specific kinematics, see [Machine configuration](/User_manual/Machine_configuration)

 #### Polar